Carla Denyer: Member of Parliament

 In the 2024 general election, Denyer was elected as the Member of Parliament for Bristol Central with 24,539 votes (56.6%) and a majority of 10,407.
 She defeated former Labour MP for Bristol West Thangam Debbonaire.
-She was one of the first five Green MPs ever to serve in the UK: former leader Caroline Lucas retired after fourteen years as an MP, during which time she had been the only Green official in the Commons, with successful Green candidates Siân Berry, Ellie Chowns, and Denyer's co-leader Adrian Ramsay joining her as first-time MPs.
+Denyer was one of four Green Party MPs elected at the 2024 general election, alongside Siân Berry, Ellie Chowns and Adrian Ramsay.
+It was the first general election at which the party won more than one Commons seat.

 Denyer made her maiden speech on 18 July 2024 during a debate on Foreign Affairs and Defence; she opened her maiden speech by stating her preferred pronouns, in what she believed to be a parliamentary first.

 Denyer was criticised in July 2024 for owning a gas boiler in her home, despite the Green Party’s strong support and lobbying for heat pumps.
 Denyer noted that she was in the process of installing heat pumps.

 In October 2024, Denyer was appointed to the Public Bill Committee scrutinising the proposed Renter's Rights Bill.

+On 22 May 2026, Denyer announced that she would be taking a leave of absence from her parliamentary responsibilities, after revealing that she had been suffering from occupational burnout.